Hey! Don’t Trash This Museum!

 Finally, on to the viewing area!
 There is something slightly uncomfortable about standing in an enclosed space with giant windows looking down upon my fellow man sorting trash for a living.
 I felt this way back in Tillamook, OR watching people make cheese too… I just put myself in their position and can’t imagine people watching me work.
 And since they think we’re most likely looking down on their job, it’s all the worse.

-Then take a bunch of pictures and it’s then even worse, trust me.
+Taking a bunch of pictures is even worse, trust me.

 And yet, there’s something appealing about sorting recyclables to my mind.
 Watching the pros do it was somehow mesmerizing.
 My dad and I shared a bonding moment up there, watching other fathers and other sons separate empty ketchup bottles from glossy magazines.
 We watched for about ten minutes.